 Children love hearing stories, especially mythological ones.
 It seems like the perfect method of teaching them why Hindus celebrate Diwali.
 You can narrate the story of Lord Rama’s return from exile.
 Tell them the entire story of Rama’s exile for fourteen years accompanied by Sita and Lakshman.
 When Rama defeated Ravana and returned to Ayodhya, the people celebrated by lighting Diyas and bursting crackers and since then Diwali is celebrated.

 Diwali is not just a celebration of one day but instead, the festival is celebrated for five days.
 Here’s what 5 days of Diwali signify:

 One the day of Dhanteras, Goddess Laxmi is worshipped as she brings prosperity.
-On this auspicious day, people tend to buy Gold, silver, a car or anything they wish to honour the Goddess of prosperity.
+On this auspicious day, people tend to buy gold, silver, a car, or anything they wish to honor the Goddess of prosperity.
 Houses are decorated and valuables are bought.

 2nd Day– Roop Chaturdashi/ Choti Diwali

 This day is celebrated to commemorate the victory of Lord Krishna and Satyabhama over Narakasura (the demon).
 On this day, people light lamps and pray which is why it is also known as Choti Diwali.